ewolff/microservices-recipes/manuscript/04-synchrone-microservices.md

 The reasons for using synchronous microservices are:

-* Synchronous Microservices are *easy to understand*.
+* Synchronous microservices are *easy to understand*.
 Instead of a local method call, functionality is called in another microservice.
 This is quite close to what programmers are used to.